hishizuka/pizero_bikecomputer/software_installation.md

 # Quick Start

+If cython is available, it will take a few minutes to run for the first time to compile the program.

 ## Run on X Window

 If you run the program from the SSH login shell, add the following environment variable.